JPADN/hybrid_kemtls_tests/README.md

 `-handshakes`: Number of handshakes that the client will perform

-`-cachedcert`: Client will perform KEMTLS-PDK
+`-cachedcert`: If KEMTLS is enabled, the client will perform KEMTLS-PDK.
+If PQTLS is enabled, the client will use the Cached Information Extension for PQTLS

 <br/>